ClojureBridge/organizing/Letters-to-volunteers.md

 ### Pre-workshop survey to volunteers about what they want to do

-> Subject: March Railsbridge volunteer survey - for real.
+> Subject: March Railsbridge volunteer survey
 >
 > Volunteers!
 You are the best.
 No, really.
 >